-CRS has made a case specifically for India that the Title II food aid is having a tremendous impact to improve the food security of marginalized families particularly tribal communities through targeted health, education, agriculture and humanitarian assistance programs, and as such should continue.
+CRS has made a case specifically for India that the Title II food aid is having a tremendous impact to improve the food security of families marginalized particularly communities through targeted health, education, agriculture and humanitarian assistance programs, and as such should continue.
 In this background, CRS Chhattisgarh has undertaken an initiative to have an action plan to streamline the program activities with alternative support mechanism and by empowering the community based institutions to negotiate with other players.